Search features

 ller Email Email More info More Info

 COMM 488.
 SEMINAR.
 An advanced course for junior and senior Communication Arts majors to concentrate on specific subject matter to be determined by the instructor.
 Individual research and extensive oral and written reports are required.
-Semester course, three hours.
+Three hours.

 a section of the SEMINAR IN COMMUNICATION course in Communication - COMM